Osamadahnoun/Ozzy-Inn/README.md

-# Ozzy-Inn (UI mastery series 1 of 7)
+# Ozzy-Inn (UI mastery series 1 of 8)

 ## Description

 This project is the first in my UI mastery series.
-The UI mastery series is a series I created consisting of seven total projects (mini and full projects) to really master my UI development skills.
+The UI mastery series is a series I created consisting of eight total projects (mini and full projects) to really master my UI development skills.
 For this project, I've built a beautiful website for a hotel named Ozzy Inn.

 ## Deployed Application